Quantum tomography of three-qubit generalized Werner states: Introduction

 \section{Introduction}

 Quantum state tomography (QST) plays a crucial role in many quantum information protocols since it provides a variety of techniques to determine a mathematical representation of a quantum system \cite{paris04}.
-In particular, photonic tomography has been developed to characterize quantum state of photons, including polarization \cite{dariano03}.
+Photonic tomography, which is a specific type of QST, has been developed to characterize the quantum state of photons, including polarization \cite{dariano03}.
 Since noise and errors are inherent to any measurement, one needs to implement statistical methods which produce reliable estimates of the actual states \cite{Hradil1997,Opatrny1997}.
 Estimation methods can be compared in terms of their efficiency in state reconstruction \cite{Acharya2019}.

-Entangled states which feature non-classical correlations are an important resource for quantum communication and computing \cite{Einstein1935,Bell1964}.
+Entangled states, which feature non-classical correlations, are an important resource for quantum communication and computing \cite{Einstein1935,Bell1964}.
 In particular, entangled photon pairs can be used for multiple applications, such as quantum key distribution (QKD) \cite{Ekert1991}.
-Other well-known applications of entangled states relate to: superdense coding \cite{Bennett1992,Mattle1996}, quantum teleportation \cite{Bennett1993,Anderson2020}, quantum computing \cite{Jozsa2003}, quantum interferometric optical lithography \cite{Boto2000}, etc. Entanglement in photonic states is not limited only to photon pairs, but can be extended to three-qubit polarization entanglement \cite{Hamel2014}.
+Other well-known applications of entangled states relate to: superdense coding \cite{Bennett1992,Mattle1996}, quantum teleportation \cite{Bennett1993,Anderson2020}, quantum computing \cite{Jozsa2003,Obrien2007}, quantum interferometric optical lithography \cite{Boto2000}, etc. Entanglement in photonic states is not limited only to photon pairs, but can be extended to three-qubit polarization entanglement \cite{Hamel2014}.
 Therefore, the ability to characterize multipartite entangled states based on measurements remains a relevant issue.
+This work is a generalization of Ref.~\cite{Czerwinski2021}, where two-qubit Werner states were considered.

 In this work, we follow the generalized approach to quantum measurement, which relies on positive operator-valued measures (POVMs) \cite{Nielsen2000}.
 More specifically, in our QST framework, we apply a symmetric, informationally complete, positive operator-valued measure (SIC-POVM) \cite{Renes2004}.
 Additionally, we impose the Poisson noise to make the measurement scheme realistic.
-For different scenarios, we test the framework numerically on three-qubit generalized Werner states.
+For different scenarios, we numerically test the model on three-qubit generalized Werner states.
 Separately, we compare the estimation of GHZ and W states.
 The accuracy of the framework is quantified and presented on graphs.
+Also, we introduce and discuss a simplified entanglement measure to quantify the amount of entanglement detected by the measurement scheme.